🏢Connecting to Internal Systems via APIs

 • Taking action e.g. refunding an order

 We connect to your internal systems securely via APIs you give your AI agent access to.
-See the below options to decide what's best for your use case.

 Before Getting Started